hardyyb2/react-templates/CONTRIBUTING.md

 ### _To the current repos_ -

-> Note - For contributing to current templates, create issues and pull requests in the respective templates and _not in react-templates_, only changes to .md files and .gitmodules are to be made in this repo.
+> Note - For contributing to current templates, create issues and pull requests in the respective templates and _not in this repo (react-templates)_, only changes to .md files and .gitmodules are to be made in this repo.

 - **Create an issue** : First step to contribute to the repository is to create the right issue.
 Add the right labels to your issue.
   [How to create a good issue ?](https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f)